MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 #### Calculation & Coordination Classes

 "C" classes are calculation or coordination classes.
-These are classes that either perform some sort of calculation and return a result, or co-ordinate some sort of workflow or set of calculation classes.
+These are classes that either perform some sort of calculation and return a result, or co-ordinate a set of calculation classes.
 I rarely set instances of "C" classes to null.

 On saying I don't set "C" classes to null, I'm also cognisant that I rarely pass these types of classes into normal methods.
 Typically if my code needs to make use of a "C" class, I inject via the constructor.
 So my code example above would probably look more like the following...